molpopgen/BigDataFormats/README.md

   close(fd);
 }
 ```
+##A "Full-C++" example

-The above is not very insightful.
+The above C++ example is not very insightful, as it basically uses the bare minimum of C++'s features.
 Let's look at a C++ implementation that uses more of that language's features.
 This example will introduce the following:

 1. The use of reinterpret_cast to convert data types to a binary representation.
 2. The use of the write() member function of streams for writing the binary representations.